-- cycle that results in decisions being made or contemplated with implications for staffing, the bargaining agent or its members for the in-year or future budgets; - (c) At any other times jointly agreed by the parties. - II.6.4.1 Prior to special meetings of Joint Committee described in II.6.4, the University shall provide the Association with relevant information necessary to facilitate informed discussion.
+- (c) At any other times jointly agreed by the parties. - II.6.4.1Prior to special meetings of Joint Committee described in II.6.4, the University shall provide the Association with relevant information necessary to facilitate informed discussion.

 CHAPTER III ACADEMIC STAFF AND PROFESSIONAL LIBRARIAN APPOINTMENTS